The Hague’s Pearls

 The podcasts below are devoted to members of the international community who have made a special contribution to the City of The Hague.

-As DutchbuzZ celebrates its 10th anniversary this year, the team takes pleasure in inviting and interviewing the city’s many ‘pearls’.
+The team takes pleasure in inviting and interviewing the city’s many ‘pearls’.
 Many of them have been featured in our programmes over the years because they reflect our rich and diverse international community.

 Newsmakers, writers, local politicians, entertainers, innovators, entrepreneurs, experts in their field, and colourful personalities, they all make The Hague a better place to live and work in.